timheilman/bridge-pbn/README.md

   * the tag pair
   * commentary following the tag pair
   * the section (if any)
-3. Parsing of the subgame with a subgame parser selected based upon that subgame's tag name.
+3. Parsing of the subgames with a subgame parser selected based upon that subgame's tag name.

 Thus the example message with_card_dealt(direction:, rank:, suit:) is controlled by the subgame parser for the corresponding tag name, "Deal": deal_subgame_parser.rb .

-This structure will allow Play and Auction sections to already-know following referent Note tag values while their sections are being parsed, simplifying the required implementation from consumers: with_auction_note alone, rather than with_auction_note_ref AND with_note_ref_resolution.
+This structure will eventually allow Play and Auction sections to already-know following referent Note tag values while their sections are being parsed, simplifying the required implementation from consumers: with_auction_note alone, rather than with_auction_note_ref AND with_note_ref_resolution.
 The structure also hopefully provides easy conceptual buckets to keep the concerns of the parsing separated and each class narrowly focused in obvious ways.

 The inverse of parsing: building, is imagined but not yet approached.